fallen-icarus/cardano-loans/README.md

 ```
 sum (collateralTaken / collateralization * (1 + interest)) <= loanRepaid
 ```
-In essence, the relative value of the collateral must be <= the value of the loan asset returned.
+In essence, the relative value of the collateral (after correcting for the interest) must be <= the value of the loan asset returned.
 The dApp does not check if the borrower takes any collateral.
 It only checks if the borrower took *too much* collateral.
-If the borrower misses an opportunity to reclaim some collateral, that proportion can only be reclaimed when the loan if fully paid off.
+If the borrower misses an opportunity to reclaim some collateral, that proportion can only be reclaimed when the loan is fully paid off.
 A future version can add safeguards so that a partial payment fails unless some collateral is taken.

 When a loan is fully paid off, the BorrowerID must be burned by itself, without other tokens being burned in the same tx.
 This makes it easy to check (in the future) whether the loan ended in default or was repaid. **The borrower must withdraw all of their remaining collateral in the same transaction that the loan is fully paid off.** Once the BorrowerID is burned, it will no longer be possible to reclaim the collateral.